Configure your Donorfy, import your data and then integrate

 - Department - which department / cost-centre within your organisation is responsible for this transaction.
 Optional.

 The codes for each of these need to be created within the Donorfy settings.

 You should also set up your Transaction entry defaults to make transaction entry easier.

 Gift Aid claims (Professional feature)

-To take advantage of one of the biggest time-savers that Donorfy offers, you will need to set up your Gift Aid credentials in Gift Aid (within the Financial menu).
+To take advantage of one of the biggest time-savers that Donorfy offers, you will need to set up your Gift Aid credentials in Financial > Gift Aid > Settings

-See this article to get started with Gift Aid.
-NOTE: HMRC are VERY fussy about the settings - so make sure you have no extra or trailing spaces in names, ids etc otherwise your claim will not work.
+NOTE: HMRC are VERY fussy about the settings - so make sure you have no extra or trailing spaces in names, ids, etc. otherwise your claim will not work.